harness/developer-hub/docs/platform/connectors/monitoring-and-logging-systems/connect-to-monitoring-and-logging-systems.md

 6. In the **New Relic** **URL** field, select the URL of your New Relic Insights API.

 :::info note
 New Relic supports multiple APIs.
-The Harness Connector leverages the New Relic Insights API, which supports NRQL.
+The Harness Connector leverages the NerdGraph API or the deprecated New Relic Insights API, which supports NRQL.
 See Step 8 for creating an Insights API Key.
 :::

    ![](../static/connect-to-monitoring-and-logging-systems-16.png)